VeraStorozhenko/fuel_calculator/README.md

-This code resolves the following task
+This code is writng using Ruby and resolves the following task

 Backend Test Task